Adeq5/Adeq5/README.md

 🚀 **WebDev | Lifelong Learner**

 ## 🔍 About Me

+- ⚡ Fun fact: 'Argument of type "number" is not assignable to parameter of type "number".
+- 👻 My hobbies: ['Basketball', 'Music', 'Guitar']

 <!--
 **Adeq5/Adeq5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.